magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/widget_list.md

 ---
 <h2>Overview</h2>

-Provides developers a way to move items, typically a list, from one content section to another.
+Provides a way to move items, typically a list, from one content section to another.
 The content can be moved using buttons and links.

 The List widget source file is <a href="{{site.mage2000url}}">lib/web/mage/list.js</a>.